 - These are 2 different thru hikes.
 AT is 2,000+ miles.
 LT is about 300 miles.

 - Half of the Long Trail merges with the Appalachian Trail, but then they split (AT goes north east, LT goes north).

 - The trail markers for these 2 trails are white, but their specific trail markers are different: AT is an arrow pointing up and white while LT is green with an arrow pointing right.

-Where to stay overnight on the Long Trail:
+Where to stay overnight while exploring the Vermont Long Trail:

 There are numerous shelters throughout the Long Trail thru hike you can access.
 Furthermore, you will also cross small and large towns (like Montpelier) along the hike so you can stay there.
 Make sure to plan your hike itinerary ahead of time so you know which A-B point you will be crossing during the day and where you intend to stay for the night.